Nigeria looks to benefit from $770m annual Road Trust Fund — Nigeria Today

 Nigeria looks to benefit from $770m annual Road Trust Fund

-Nigeria says it looks forward to benefitting from the $770 million Road Trust Fund to strengthen the Federal Road Safety Corps and reduce the country’s road fatalities by 50 per cent by 2030.
+New York – Nigeria said it looked forward to benefitting from the 770 million dollars Road Trust Fund to strengthen the Federal Road Safety Corps and reduce the country’s road fatalities by 50 per cent by 2030.

 Bolaji said: “As a developing country, Nigeria not only supports the trust fund but anxiously looks forward to being among the first beneficiaries from the envisaged financial support.